-Head of Housing
+Head of Housing.
+2018-2020

-Jack leads Policy Exchange’s work on housing.
+Jack lead Policy Exchange’s work on housing.
 His research has included work on building more beautiful homes and places, improving the planning system; and, new town development on the edge of London.
 In particular his work on raising housebuilding standards has attracted cross-party support and led to the Government creating the Building Better, Building Beautiful Commission.
 An article in The Economist welcomed Policy Exchange’s work on this subject as pioneering “the biggest idea in housing policy since the sale of council houses under Margaret Thatcher.”
 Before joining Policy Exchange, Jack was Head of Research at the think tank Localis where he wrote extensively on the role of place in politics and policy, while managing and supporting the development of their research output.

 Related Posts & Publications

 by Jack Airey | Nov 26, 2019Related Content Photo Credit: Images Money The Conservative and Labour manifestos make significant pledges on housing policy.
 The focus of the Conservatives is supporting people into home-ownership, while the centrepiece of Labour’s manifesto is the pledge that local...

 by Jack Airey | Nov 26, 2019Related Content The Conservative and Labour manifestos make significant pledges on housing policy.
 The focus of the Conservatives is supporting people into home-ownership, while the centrepiece of Labour’s manifesto is the pledge that local authorities build many more...